GithuBarry/DocIE-Probing/Corpora/MUC/Readme.md

 - Certain templates, after removing some role, can be empty or become duplicates of each other

+- Role filler indices of each role filler is measured in offsets of characters, not words.

-- Role filler indices of each role filler is merely the text.index(role_filler) (i.e. the first occurrence)
+- Role filler indicies of each role filler is merely the first occurrence of that word (merely the text.index(role_filler)), not the actual indices of the

 - Role filler index is character-level